gianlucasposito/Loan-Approval-Prediction/README.md

 ## Overview

 This project develops a machine learning model to predict loan approval based on applicant details.
+The loan prediction problem involves determining the likelihood that a loan application will be approved or rejected, given various features such as income, loan amount, and credit history.
 The goal is to enhance decision-making for loan applications by utilizing historical data.
 Additionally, the project emphasizes explainable AI to ensure transparency and build trust in predictions.
 Furthermore, a user-friendly app is deployed using the Streamlit library, which can be accessed here: [Streamlit App](#).

 ## Dataset and Variables

-### Dataset
-The project uses two datasets:
-1. **Training Dataset:** Used to train machine learning models.
-2. **Test Dataset:** Reserved for evaluating model performance.

 ### Key Variables
 - **Loan_ID:** Unique identifier for each loan application.